afinemax/swift-bat/README.md

 To produce fluence limits.
 The analysis pipeline produces a noise image, and a background subtracted count image for the search window.
 It then using the KBN method in astropy to determine a countlimit at 95%.
 It generates a SWIFT/BAT RSP file, and fits using XSPEC.

+For more information see the SWIFT_CHIME_report.pdf in the repo.

 ## Outputs

 The pipeline produces two main outputs: